sidecartridge/sidecart-site-dev-docs/getting_started.md

 ### Hardware
 Users will need the following hardware:

 - An Atari ST computer series: ST, STE, or MegaST or MegaSTE.
 It's worth noting that the SidecarT board can emulate a physical floppy drive, so an Atari ST without a (or a broken) floppy drive can still be used with the SidecarT board.
+The SidecarT board is also compatible with TOS versions ranging from 1.00 to 2.06, almost every single ST and STE series compute sold.

 {:refdef: style="text-align: center;"}
 ![Atari 520ST](https://sidecart.xyz/assets/images/quickstart/atari520st.jpeg)